KarlinSmith08/KarlinSmithPortfolio/_posts/2026-03-09-Daily-Journal-Atrium.md

 **March 24th, 2026**: I did another set of screws at 92%, 91%, 90%, 89%, and 88%.
 I found that the 88% version fit very well into the mouthpiece.
 I started another print with 4 of the 88% screws to make sure that it fit into all 4 versions of the mouthpiece.

 **March 30th, 2026**: I made a file with the 4 mouthpieces and the 4 screws.
 I had to figure out how I could share the file with the supports painted on, as I did not want to make the Atrium employees have to paint on supports before every print.
 It would not export the support painting as an STL file, so I asked ChatGPT and it said that a 3mf file would export the painting.

+**April 7-10, 2026**: I printed the screws in different orientations to see which fit into the QuadStick best.
+The reason it took so many tries and days were issues with the printers failing or being thrown away.
+Throughout these days I also worked on prepared my presentation for our Innovation and design showcase night.